jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 **Answer:** We cannot detect edges of the lamella using a single exposure and therefore cannot directly measure the distance of a detection from the lamella edge.
-In order to address this question we have estimated the lamella thickness in every tile using (...) and compared it to the range of ribsome detection in the beam direction.
-This analysis suggests that ribsome detections are only in a slice that is ~70 nm thinner that the lamella, suggesting that we could not detect ribosome ~35nm from the lamella edge, potentially due to radiation damage during the milling process.
+In order to address this question we have estimated the lamella thickness in every tile using the Beer-Lambert law as described in Rice et. al., JSB 2018 and compared it to the range of ribosome detections in the beam direction.
+This analysis suggests that ribosomes are only detected in a slice that is ~70 nm thinner than the lamella, suggesting that we could not detect ribosome ~35nm from the lamella edge, potentially due to damage during the milling process.
 Our lab is currently performing a more through investigation of this phenomenon.